Biorthogonal resource theory of genuine quantum superposition: Outlook

 Last, within the unified framework presented here, it might be possible to study the place of quantum superposition in the hierarchy of nonclassicality.
 In order to deal with the nonorthogonality of atomic orbitals, L\"{o}wdin developed a symmetric orthogonalization method in 1950~\cite{1950_Lowdin}.
 This method gives the closest orthogonal basis \(\{|l_i\rangle\}\) in the least-squares sense to the original nonorthogonal basis \(\{|c_i\rangle\}\) through the transformation

 where \(\{|l_i\rangle\}\) is called as the L\"{o}wdin basis.
 When the density operator is written in this orthogonal basis

-the coefficients \(\tilde{\rho}_{ij} = \langle l_i | \hat{\rho} | l_j \rangle\) form a density matrix labeled by \(\tilde{\rho}\).
+the coefficients \(\tilde{\rho}_{ij} = \langle l_i | \hat{\rho} | l_j \rangle\) form a density matrix labeled by \(\rho_{LO}\).
 Let us call it the \textit{L\"{o}wdin matrix representation} of \(\hat{\rho}\).

-It is straightforward to show that \(\tilde{\rho} = G^{1/2} \rho \, G^{1/2} = G^{1/2} \bar{\rho} \, G^{-1/2}\).
-As \(S_{ij}\) goes to \(\delta_{ij}\), \(G\) and its powers turn out to be \(\mathds{1}\).
-This means that \(\rho\), \(\bar{\rho}\), and \(\tilde{\rho}\) become identical in the limit of vanishing overlaps.
-Also, we observed that the biorthonormal and L\"{o}wdin matrix representations share not only the same trace but also the same \(l_1\) norm in some limited cases.
+It is straightforward to show that \(\rho_{LO} = G^{1/2} \rho_{N\!O} \, G^{1/2} = G^{1/2} \rho_{BO} \, G^{-1/2}\).
+As \(G_{ij}\) goes to \(\delta_{ij}\), \(G\) and its powers turn out to be \(\mathds{1}\).
+This means that \(\rho_{N\!O}\), \(\rho_{BO}\), and \(\rho_{LO}\) become identical in the limit of vanishing overlaps.
+Also, it is straightforward to show that the biorthonormal and L\"{o}wdin matrix representations share not only the same trace but also the same \(l_1\) norm in some limited cases.
+Another independent study recently uncovered that maximally coherent states transform into states exhibiting maximal inter-basis superposition through the application of the L\"{o}wdin transformation~\cite{2023_GT_LO}.
 Can one generalize the L\"{o}wdin transformation to derive an operation that converts all the genuine quantum superposition into quantum coherence?
-We believe this may lead us toward a complete theory of nonclassicality which puts superposition, coherence, and correlations on a unified standing.
+We believe this may lead us toward a complete theory of nonclassicality which puts superposition, coherence, and discord on a unified standing.

-I would like to thank G\"{o}khan Torun for useful comments and fruitful discussions.
-This work was supported by the Scientific and Technological Research Council of Turkey (T\"{U}B\.{I}TAK) under Grant No. (120F089).